pingcap/tidb/docs/design/2018-08-29-new-planner.md

 }
 ```

-The child of `GroupExpr` is `Group`, there are many candicate child expressions
+The child of `GroupExpr` is `Group`.
+There are many candicate child expressions
 for a group expression.
 All the possible expressions have to be enumerated to
 check whether a group expression matches a transformation rule and apply the
 rule on that expression once matched.